naszilla/reczilla/README.md

 `RecZilla` is a framework which provides the functionality to perform metalearning for algorithm selection on recommender systems datasets.
 It uses a meta-learner model to predict the best algorithm and hyperparameters for new, unseen datasets.

 ## Overview
+The figure below shows the overview of the end-to-end `RecZilla` framework pipeline.

 <p align="center"><img src="img/reczilla_overview.png" width=700 /></p>